rbatis/rbatis/Readme.md

 | Rust-rbatis/tokio  |  1 CPU, 1G memory    | select count(1) from table;    | 965649 ns/op   |  1035 Qps/s  |  2.1MB   |
 | Go-GoMybatis/http   |  1 CPU, 1G memory   | select count(1) from table;   | 1184503 ns/op  |  844  Qps/s   |  28.4MB  |

+* XML files for Java/Mybatis can be used with simple modifications，Easy project migration from java to Rust
 * used json with serde_json for passing parameters and communication
 * high performance, single threaded benchmark can easily achieve 200,000 QPS - data returned from database directly (zero lookup time) on a Windows 10 6 core i7 with 16 GB memory machine.
 Performace will be better using multiple threads, and it outperforms Go's GoMyBatis.
 * supports logical deletes, pagination, py-like SQL and basic Mybatis functionalities.
-* supports future,
- (in theory, if all io operations are replaced with async_std/tokio, it could achieve higher concurrency than Go-lang)
+* supports future,(in theory, if all io operations are replaced with async_std/tokio, it could achieve higher concurrency than Go-lang)
 * supports logging, customizable logging based on `log` crate
 * used 100% safe Rust with `#![forbid(unsafe_code)]` enabled
 * [rbatis/example (import into Clion!)](https://github.com/rbatis/rbatis/tree/master/example/src)